nrfconnect/sdk-nrf/scripts/partition_manager/partition_manager.rst

 This dict is resolved to the first existing partition in the ``one_of`` value.
 The value of the ``one_of`` key must be a list of placeholder or image partitions, and it cannot be a span.

-See the following 2 examples, they are equivalent:
+See the following two examples, they are equivalent:

    .. code-block:: yaml
       :caption: Example of using a ``one_of`` dict